10 Types of Springs & Their Specific Design Uses

 10 Types of Springs

 Here are the most common types of springs and their uses.
 There may be weird, random, and rare spring types out there but let's stick to what's useful instead of deeply specialized.
+Use Hooke's Law to calculate spring tension and then you can figure out exactly which spring you need below.

 They are the most common type of springs available.
 When we think of springs, we think of these.
 These springs are coiled helically, which is the most common design of springs we see.